evhub/coconut/DOCS.md

 If the version of Python that the compiled code will be running on is known ahead of time, one of `2` (for the `2.x` branch) or `3` (for the `3.x` branch) should be specified as the `--target`.
 The given target will only affect the compiled code and whether or not Python-3-specific syntax is allowed.
 Where Python 3 and Python 2 syntax standards differ, Coconut syntax will always follow Python 3 accross all targets.
 Coconut will not, however, change any imports, variable names, or library interfaces.
 Universal compatibility with those must still be done manually.

 Coconut will, however, add in new Python 3 built-ins and overwrite Python 2 built-ins to use the Python 3 versions where possible.
-If access to the Python 2 versions is desired, the old builtin can be retrieved by prefixing it with `py2_`.
+If access to the Python 2 versions is desired, the old builtins can be retrieved by prefixing them with `py2_`.
 The old built-ins available are:
 - `py2_filter`
 - `py2_hex`
 - `py2_map`